 On New Years Day 2014, I had spent the day in prayer and knew I wanted to do something big to start the year off right.
 I had been learning to go and meet needs wherever I saw them, rather than always sitting back and waiting for a specific calling.
 Being called to a specific person or place and proceeding with prayer and caution is very biblical; but I was also learning the answer to helping the needy is already in the bible, and the answer is yes.
 This isn't to say everyone should become a full time missionary or even sponsor a child; but rather, that everyone is called to serve people wherever they see a need.
-It was on the same day that I fell in love, through a Facebook post, with an 7-year-old orphan named Estefani.
+It was on the same day that I fell in love, through a Facebook post, with an 7-year-old girl named Estefani.

 Estefani lived in Honduras and was part of the child sponsorship program I already worked with.
 To me, sponsoring a child means being a tangible reminder of the love of God in their life through letters and visits.
 It means raising them up to be the first of many generations raised in love for the LORD.
 It means encouraging their God-given potential through feeding programs and school supply distributions.
 Most sponsored children have families of their own and just need the extra support.
 That alone was such an exciting mission.

 My missions team leader had posted Estefani's picture in hopes of finding a sponsor for her.
 Instantly, God wove Estefani into my heart and I knew she was the answer to my prayer to do something more that year; especially upon hearing she'd lost both parents in recent years and was living with distant relatives.
 However, since she would likely need a lot of individual attention and I already sponsored another girl in her community, I decided to co-sponsor Estefani with a friend from the team and let that friend be the main one to form the relationship with her.
 It was a sacrifice, because I already loved Estefani; but I prayed and believed it was best.
 Little did I know how much God was about to do.